ahmedfgad/GeneticAlgorithmPython/README.md

 # Installation

-To install [PyGAD](https://pypi.org/project/pygad), simply use pip to download and install the library from [PyPI](https://pypi.org/project/pygad) (Python Package Index).
+To install [PyGAD](https://pypi.org/project/pygad), simply use pip to download and install the library from [PyPI](https://pypi.org/project/pygad) (Python package index).
 The library lives a PyPI at this page https://pypi.org/project/pygad.

 For Windows, issue the following command: